-The Cuban Missile Crisis ended 50 years to the day on Sunday.
-There are still debates about the historical record, still attempts to gain full access to materials, and still disagreements about the consequences of when the US and USSR went to the brink over nuclear missiles and the small, relatively insignificant island.
-But the crisis mattered; its impact is influential as it relates to US policy towards nuclear ambitions in Iran or North Korea today.
-The focus on lessons learned, the complicated game of mental chess between key players in the struggle, may be premature.
+The Cuban Missile Crisis ended 50 years ago Sunday.
+There are still debates about the historical record, still attempts to gain full access to materials, and still disagreements about the consequences of the United States and the Soviet Union going to the brink over nuclear missiles and the small, relatively insignificant island.
+But the crisis mattered; its impact is still influential as it relates to US policy toward nuclear ambitions in Iran or North Korea today.

 Since the crisis, the relationship between the United States and Cuba has remained static.
 Yet, as we were looking back at the 13-day standoff the past couple of weeks, Cuba raised a white flag, and we barely noticed.
 We should.
 Suddenly in 2012, Cuba is an issue once again.

 On Saturday, Cuba announced it would now allow hundreds of thousands of Cubans who have illegally fled the country, many by raft, to return for visits.
 That announcement followed a groundbreaking Oct.
 16 edict ending Cuba’s exit permit program, effective January.
 The expensive and lengthy exit visa requirements are the reason why Cubans risk their lives getting onto boats to make their way to the United States.

 A visa’s demise reflects substantial changes in any nation’s relationship with the world; Vietnam finally ended its program in 1997, a few years after the Soviet Union did the same.
 Cuba’s move is also consistent with the slow economic and political reforms instituted by Raul Castro, who took over from an ailing Fidel in 2008.

 It is safe to say that, with these two announcements allowing for the flow of Cubans and exiles back and forth to promote family reunions and financial benefits, the failed communist experiment in Havana is officially over.